 Explanation: The State of Florida's statewide grading of school performance is used to focus allocation of additional resources, including intensive assistance and intervention, to schools with the greatest need and to continue to deliver effective educational programs that support student achievement and school effectiveness.
 The school-grading component is part of a comprehensive, standards-based system of accountability designed to provide high-quality schools.

-Data sources: Broward County Public Schools, Department of Research and Evaluation; Florida Department of Education, Tallahassee, FL.
+Broward data source: Broward County Public Schools, Department of Research and Evaluation.